omnivore-app/logseq-omnivore/README.md

 * Import your highlights and saved article
 * Create graphs based on Omnivore data
 * Filter imported data using Omnivores [advanced search syntax](https://omnivore.app/help/search)
+* Custom templates for imported data

 ## Installation

 1. Install the plugin from the marketplace or build it from source and load unpacked plugin
 2. Sign up for an [Omnivore account](https://omnivore.app)
-2. Go to [Omnivore](https://omnivore.app/settings/api) and Create an API key
+3. Go to [Omnivore](https://omnivore.app/settings/api) and Create an API key
-3. Open settings and add your api key
+4. Open settings and add your api key

 ## Usage